JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref11]: Benjamin K. Blackman, et al., “Sunflower Domestication Alleless Support Single Domestication Center in Eastern North America,” _Proceedings of the National Academy of Science of the Unites States of America_ 108, no. 34 (August 2011): 14360-65.

-[^ref12]: Charles B. Heiser, Jr., “The Domesticated Sunflower in Mexico?,” _Genetic Resources and Crop Evolution_ 45 (1988): 449; Bruce D. Smith, "Eastern North America as an Independent Center of Plant Domestication," _Proceedings of the National Academy of Science of the Unites States of America_ 103, no. 33 (August 15, 2006): 12223-28.
+[^ref12]: Heiser, “The Domesticated Sunflower in Mexico?,” 449; Bruce D. Smith, "Eastern North America as an Independent Center of Plant Domestication," _Proceedings of the National Academy of Science of the Unites States of America_ 103, no. 33 (August 15, 2006): 12223-28.

 [^ref13]: Frank J. Anderson, "The Coloquios of Garcia da Orta, and the Dos Libros of Nicolas Monardes," in _An Illustrated History of the Herbals_ (New York: Columbia University Press, 1997), ##-##.